kmaho17/shinpokered-rebalanced/README.md

   - The number of times that damage is rolled is based on the target's current HP with more HP causing more re-rolls
 - Fixed debug damage display not updating properly for some static damage moves
 - Tweaked NPC text for extra options
+- Certain moves now affect catching mechanics if known by your active pokemon in battle
+  - Razor Wind & Skull Bash - additive +10 to catch rate per toss of a non-safari ball
+  - Roar & Whirlwind - additive +20 to catch rate per toss of a non-safari ball
+  - Take Down - improves the ball factor of non-safari balls by 2
+  - Water Gun - improves the ball factor of non-safari balls by 4
+  - Egg Bomb - improves the ball factor of non-safari balls by 2 and additive +10 to catch rate per toss of a non-safari ball

 v1.24.5
 - Minor text edit for SS Anne npc in post-game.